In autumn 2011 a single Student Grant Scheme replaced the 4 main support schemes for students. They were:

 If you think that you have been unjustly refused a grant, you may appeal by writing to the organisation you applied to.
 You must appeal within 30 days of getting your decision.
 If your appeal is turned down, and you feel that the conditions have not been interpreted correctly, you can make a further appeal.

 If you are starting or moving to a new course from 2011 on, you should send this further appeal within 30 days of getting your decision to the Student Grants Appeals Board, established under the Student Support Act 2011.
 Complete the 'Notice of Appeal to the Student Grants Appeal Board' form, available from your grant-awarding authority.
-Send it to the Student Grants Appeals Board, c/o Higher Education Equity of Access section at the address below.
+Send it to the Student Grants Appeals Board, c/o Higher Education Equity of Access section of the Department of Education and Skills.

 If you are continuing a course that you started before 2011, you should send this further appeal to the Higher Education Equity of Access section of the Department of Education and Skills using the 'Notice of Appeal to the Minister' form, available from the grant-awarding authority.